nick-buhro/Translit/README.md

 C# library for cyrillic-latin transliteration by
 [ISO 9](https://en.wikipedia.org/wiki/ISO_9)
 ([ГОСТ 7.79—2000](https://ru.wikipedia.org/wiki/ISO_9#.D0.93.D0.9E.D0.A1.D0.A2_7.79.E2.80.942000))
-on System B (only for slavik languages).
+on System B (only for slavic languages).

 Both direction transliteration is supported:
 * cyrillic to latin